-- 1. Steps should be taken to assure that there is increased cooperation and communication between the White House Office of Public Liaison and the Office of the Secretary of Labor.
+- Steps should be taken to assure that there is increased cooperation and communication between the White House Office of Public Liaison and the Office of the Secretary of Labor.
 Both offices should be working closely together to further develop the desired working relationship with labor.
-Such a relationship does not now exist. - 2.
+Such a relationship does not now emist. - 2.
 The Secretary of Labor and the DOL political appointees should be encouraged to accelerate their outreach effort to the leaders of organized labor.
 Since labor leaders have been reluctant to initiate such a dialogue, the DOL should take the initiative in establishing both formal and informal regularized communications with labor leaders.
 A suggested first step would be for the Secretary to institute a regular monthly informal off the record breakfast meeting with a representative group of labor leaders. - 3.
-At an early date, the President should invite five or six of sar labor friends to breakfast or lunch to solicit their ideas on how the Administration can establish a working relationship with other union leaders.
+At an early date, the President should invite five or six of our labor friends to breakfast or lunch to solicit their ideas on how the Administration can establish a working relationship with other union leaders.
 The President can reiterate his desire to establish such a relationship and express his personal commitment to doing so.
 Such a session should be designed to attract media attention. - 4.
 The cooperation of the White House Communications Office will be required to focus attention on making our labor outreach efforts very visible to the public.
-Particular attention should be paid to the reporters covering the labor beat.
+Particular attention should be paid to the reporters covering the labor beat. - 5.

-The plant of employees from - 5.
 The President needs to display greater concern and sensitivity to distressed industries such as automobiles and steel.
 The large industrial unions are the backbone of the labor movement and are currently undergoing dramatic changes.
-Any interest in the problems of those industries would be welcomed.
-One possible way to dramatize the President's interest would be welcomed with labor and management from each of these distressed industries to give the President a first-hand report of their status. - 6.
-As an alternative to the interest frequent requests for a reindustralization policy, the President could appoint a blue ribbon panel of labor, management and government officials to received ways the Federal Government can help strengthen the industrial base of American industrial such a penel might also help counter Democratic criticism but we are unconcerned about our creding industrial base.
+Any interest in the problem of those industries would be welcomed.
+One peosible way to dramatize the President's interest would be welcomed.
+And problem of with labor and management from each of these distressed industries to give the President a first-hand report of their status.

+As an alternative to the AFE CIOLs frequent requests for der a reindustralization policy, the President could appointing 6. a blue ribbon panel of labor, management and government officials to recommend ways the Federal Government can, help" strengthen the industrial base of American industry," Such a penel might also help counter Democratic criticism That we are unconcerned about our creding industrial base -a lively 1584 campaign Theme.